Categories

 Don’t stress if you’re running a bit late for the sunrise.
 While the time for the sunrise is set according to when it rises over the horizon, the sun must rise a bit further to be visible over the mountains in the distance.
 This provides a nice cushion— especially if you’re trying to catch the sunrise over the summer.

 While sunrise and sunset are generally known to be beautiful times of day, this is especially true at Bryce Canyon.
-The way the sun reflects across the hoodoos and spires makes it beyond worth-it to stay in the park to witness this kaleidoscope of color.
+The sunrise in particular, is outstanding… the way the sun reflects across the hoodoos and spires makes it beyond worth-it to go out of your way to witness this kaleidoscope of color.
+We hope this helps you plan your own perfect day in Bryce Canyon.

 written by Hannah